jyu12/mern_project/Notes.md

-## Notes on creating web app using a MERN Stack
+## Personal notes on creating web app using a MERN Stack
 Using MongoDb, Express, React, Redux and Node.js to create a web application.
 * Back-end API with MongoDB, Express and Node.js
 * Front-end application using React